-In Christianity, "The New Perspective on Paul" is an non-traditional way of interpreting the New Testament teaching of the Apostle Paul on justification, which lifts it out of the paradigm of the so-called "Old Perspective" - as understood and taught by orthodox Protestant theology - and relocates it into another religious framework.
+"The New Perspective on Paul" is an non-traditional way of interpreting the New Testament teaching of the Apostle Paul on justification.

-Leaders of The New Perspective include N.T.
-Wright (1948-present; former bishop of Durham) and James D.G.
-Dunn (1939-present; former professor of theology at the University of Durham).
+Leaders of the New Perspective include N.T.
+Wright (b.
+1948; former bishop of Durham) and James D.G.
+Dunn (b.
+1939; former professor of theology at the University of Durham).
 Their New Testament scholarship builds upon the research of E.P.
-Sanders (1935-present; professor of religion at Duke University).
+Sanders (b.
+1935; professor of religion at Duke University).

-Outspoken critics of The New Perspective include D.A.
-Carson (1946-present, scholar and research professor at Trinity Evangelical Divinity School), John Piper (1946-present, theologian and pastor), and Ligon Duncan (1960-present, Presbyterian scholar and pastor).
+Outspoken critics of the New Perspective include D.A.
+Carson (b.
+1946; scholar and research professor at Trinity Evangelical Divinity School), John Piper (b.
+1946; theologian and pastor), and Ligon Duncan (b.
+1960; Presbyterian scholar and pastor).

-While there have been scholars prior to the twentieth century that questioned Protestant, or "Old Perspective", interpretations of Pauline teachings, two twentieth-century books served as a catalyst for "The New Perspective."
+While there have been scholars prior to the 20th century that questioned Protestant, or "Old Perspective", interpretations of Pauline teachings, two 20th-century books served as a catalyst for "The New Perspective."

 There are multiple points of contention between the perspectives, which include, but are not limited to, the following: